dpaukov/combinatoricslib/README.md

 8. [Integer Compositions](#8-integer-compositions)
 9. [The latest release](#the-latest-release)

+You can use the following table to select a generator:

 | Description                      | Is Order Important? | Is Repetition Allowed? | Method  |
 |----------------------------------|:-------------------:|:----------------------:|---------|